alexeyq2/vps/README.md

   - VPS_DOMAIN - your domain
   - VPS_EMAIL  - your email (optional, for Let's Encrypt)
   - ACME_SERVER - choose Let's Encrypt testing server or production server
+  - SUBSCRIPTION_URL - uniquie path (secret path) for VPN cients subscription.
+Do not forget to CHANGE IT!
 3. `cp -r srv-default srv`  # "srv" is where configs and data files live

 ## Important folders and files